wp-plugins/search-magic-fields-2-widget/readme.txt

 5. The User's Interface for Settings.

 == Changelog ==
+= 0.4.6 =
+* The search results table of posts is now a sortable table.
+Note that this requires a manual upgrade of search widget's content macro.
 = 0.4.5.3 =
 * fix pagination bug for search results output
 * added search by post author